 Not to say that you shouldn’t like traveling.
 You can like whatever you like.
 I’ve traveled enough since childhood, and I just… I don’t see the point anymore.
 If I go somewhere, I want to go there for a reason.
 Well, although, there is one valid reason to go somewhere, occasionally.
 It’s because when I’m too set in my routines, I will stop seeing new things.
 So, I don’t know.
 Maybe I’ll start traveling again.
 Maybe if I travel with intention, I will enjoy the trip.
 And even the TSA.

-Anyway, the smaller changes that happened due to the big change include this podcast, my Korean podcast, my blog, my Korean blog, my newsletter, my Korean newsletter, and all the fiction I output in English and Korean.
+Anyway, the smaller changes that happened due to the big change include this podcast, my Korean podcast, my blog, my Korean blog, my newsletter [this one exists no more! for now], my Korean newsletter, and all the fiction I output in English and Korean.

 And, scarily enough, I predict that in 2023 some even more extraverted events will happen.
 This is assuming that the best-case scenario will work out.
 We’ll see how things actually go, but for now, I’m optimistic.
 At some point, more extraversion will become inevitable.
 I just don’t know yet in which exact way.
 And the world is changing.
 It seems that, I am hoping, that the old guard of social media is dying its slow death.
 Interesting times.